-This policy establishes the guidelines and requirements for the timely disclosure of Material Information, the obligations to preserve the confidentiality of Undisclosed Material Information and the prohibitions against Insider Trading and Tipping under applicable law, stock exchange rules and this policy, as such terms are defined below.
+This Timely Disclosure, Confidentiality and Insider Trading Policy (the "Policy") establishes the guidelines and requirements for the timely disclosure of Material Information, the obligations to preserve the confidentiality of Undisclosed Material Information and the prohibitions against Insider Trading and Tipping under applicable law, stock exchange rules and this Policy, as such terms are defined below.

-This policy applies to Itafos Inc. ("Company"), all subsidiaries of the Company and all individuals and entities listed on Schedule A of this policy.
-All other individuals listed on Schedule A of this policy are also required to be familiar and comply with this policy.
-Additionally, all directors, officers and employees must participate in mandatory training sessions related to this policy when offered by the Company and complete any Company-sponsored courses by required deadlines.
+This Policy applies to Itafos Inc. and all of its subsidiaries, (collectively, the "Company"), and all individuals and entities listed on Schedule A of this Policy.
+Additionally, all directors, officers and employees of the Company must participate in mandatory training sessions related to this Policy when offered by the Company and complete any Company-sponsored courses by required deadlines.

-This policy covers disclosures in documents filed with the securities regulators and written statements made in the Company's annual and quarterly reports, news releases, letters to shareholders, presentations by senior management and information contained on the Company's website and other electronic communications.
-This policy also covers oral statements made in meetings and telephone conversations with analysts and investors, interviews with the media as well as speeches, press conferences and conference calls.
-Further, this policy extends to electronic communications via the internet, email, chat rooms, instant messaging systems, blogs, and social media platforms.
+This Policy covers disclosures in documents filed with the securities regulators and written statements made in the Company's public disclosure, including all annual and quarterly reports, news releases, letters to shareholders, presentations by senior management and information contained on the Company's website and other electronic communications.
+This Policy also covers oral statements made in meetings and telephone conversations with analysts and investors, interviews with the media as well as speeches, press conferences and conference calls.
+Further, this Policy extends to electronic communications via the internet, email, chat rooms, instant messaging systems, blogs, and social media platforms.

-Any policy exceptions must be documented in writing and approved by the policy owner, unless specifically stated otherwise.
-Subsidiaries of the Company may supplement this policy with additional guidelines or requirements as long as such guidelines or requirements do not conflict with this policy or local laws and regulations.
+Any Policy exceptions must be documented in writing and approved by the Policy owner, unless specifically stated otherwise.
+Subsidiaries of the Company may supplement this Policy with additional guidelines or requirements as long as such guidelines or requirements do not conflict with this Policy or local laws and regulations.

-This policy should be read in conjunction with the Code of Ethics and Business Practices and any applicable policies of the Company.
-In the event of any conflict between this policy and the Code of Ethics and Business Practices, the Code of Ethics and Business Practices shall prevail.
+This Policy should be read in conjunction with the Code of Ethics and Business Practices and any applicable policies of the Company.
+In the event of any conflict between this Policy and the Code of Ethics and Business Practices, the Code of Ethics and Business Practices shall prevail.

-If you have any questions about this policy, contact the policy owner directly or email the Legal Department at legal@itafos.com.
+If you have any questions about this Policy, contact the Policy owner directly or email the Legal Department at legal@itafos.com.